AlaaKH123/Pipline-DevSecOps/README.md

 **Step 6: Check Grafana Status:**

-Verify the status of the Grafana service to ensure it's running correctly:
+We verify the status of the Grafana service to ensure it's running correctly:

 ```bash
 sudo systemctl status grafana-server